 NC State University was founded as an all-white, all-male institution in 1887 and remained so until it was forced by the Civil Rights Movement, the courts and other events to admit non-white students.
 In 1953, NC State admitted its first African American graduate student, but it was not until 1956 that the first African American undergraduate students enrolled.
 For the next three decades, NC State was neither very accessible nor very hospitable to African American students.

-Now NC State is among the most diverse of the UNC campuses.
-In the short 40 years since the civil rights movement, NC State has made significant progress in the admission, retention and graduation of minority students.
+Since the civil rights movement, NC State has made significant progress in the admission, retention and graduation of minority students.
 Today, NC State is among the nation’s leaders in the graduation of African American students with graduate degrees in mathematics, science, engineering and technology.
 Since 1993, NC State has been recognized as one of the 100 best colleges for African American students.
 NC State is now a campus where everyone is welcome.